 Rule Criteria Response 4.4 Landscape design C40 Criteria Met There is no applicable rule.
 This criterion applies to all development on blocks approved under an estate development plan for which the original Crown lease was granted on or after 1 January 2020.
 Block was part of an EPD approved in 2018 however the current lease (Holding Lease, which is a form of Crown Lease) was granted in 2021.
 Landscape and site design achieves all of the following: The proposed landscaping meets the requirements as follows: a) planting of trees of semi-mature stock Landscape plans for each level include planting schedule and stock sizes. b) planting of trees with a minimum mature height of 4m b) Refer to landscape plans.
-The proposal includes 24 trees with a height over 4.0 metres. a contribution to energy efficiency by providing substantial shade in summer, especially to west-facing windows and open car-parking areas, and admitting winter sunlight to outdoor and indoor living areas, especially to the north The proposed trees are a combination of deciduous and evergreen planted in locations to contribute to amenity and energy efficiency. d) reasonable residential amenity Residents will have access to landscaped communal space, plus the site fronts onto the Casey Pond public green space. e) reasonable visibility along paths and driveways e) Landscaping will not reduce visibility along paths. f) visual interest in pavement materials and finishes Pavement materials are specified on the architectural floor plans. g) species with appropriate growth habits and mature height in relation to site conditions g) Refer to landscape species details.
+The proposal includes 24 trees with a height over 4.0 metres. c) a contribution to energy efficiency by providing substantial shade in summer, especially to west-facing windows and open car-parking areas, and admitting winter sunlight to outdoor and indoor living areas, especially to the north The proposed trees are a combination of deciduous and evergreen planted in locations to contribute to amenity and energy efficiency. d) reasonable residential amenity Residents will have access to landscaped communal space, plus the site fronts onto the Casey Pond public green space. e) reasonable visibility along paths and driveways e) Landscaping will not reduce visibility along paths. f) visual interest in pavement materials and finishes Pavement materials are specified on the architectural floor plans. g) species with appropriate growth habits and mature height in relation to site conditions g) Refer to landscape species details.
+All species are chosen for their aesthetic properties, growth habits and ability to thrive in the anticipated microclimate.